Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 # Manage users

-A user is a global Actindo entity that is shared between the main account and the sandboxes.
+A user is a global *Actindo* entity that is shared between the main account and the sandboxes.
 If you create a user in the main account, and you invite this user to a sandbox, the user dates are automatically available in this sandbox.
-If you change user data, the data are automatically synchronized whith the sandboxes in which the user is assigned a user group.
+If you change user data, the data are automatically synchronized with the sandboxes in which the user is assigned a user group.
 You must create a user in the main account.
 It is not possible to create a user in a sandbox.
+> [INFO] As a user, you can change some data in a sandbox too.
+For detailed information, see [Edit profile settings](../UsingCore1/02_EditProfileSettings.md "Edit profile settings").

 ## Create user
+Users are created in the main account only.

 #### Prerequisites

 - You are logged in to a main account

 #### Procedure